“The greatness of a community is most accurately measured by the compassionate actions of its members.” –Coretta Scott King

 “I am building a future for my children alongside a loving community of people with caring hearts who wanted to help me.”

 Decent, affordable housing doesn’t always look like new construction and at times Habitat has the opportunity to house a family in a home previously owned by another Habitat family at approximately a quarter of the cost of new construction.
 This allows us to serve people in our program more quickly.
-Monsay is excited to be moving into such a home on Red Rock Avenue.
+Monsay is excited to be moving into such a home on Red Rock Road.

 The Lopez-Aca family home is sponsored by the Habitat for Humanity of Monroe County ReStore.